 In June, we made an investment in Next, at an attractive valuation.
 Although short term profitability was under severe pressure, due to store closures, and dividends had been cancelled to preserve cash, we were confident that Next would emerge stronger from the downturn, with a fast growing online business, and would return to dividend payments within a reasonable timeframe.
 Even at the trough of the downturn, unlike many other businesses, Next did not withdraw guidance.
 Instead it provided a range of scenarios for how profitability and cash generation would pan out for the year, demonstrating the depth of planning taking place within the business.
-This guidance several times, in subsequent trading updates, and the shares had appreciated meaningfully by year end.
+This guidance proved to be conservative.
+Next raised its central case guidance several times, in subsequent trading updates, and the shares had appreciated meaningfully by year end.